Geoffrey Spicer-Simson: Early life

 Geoffrey Basil Spicer Simson was born in Hobart, Tasmania, on 15 January 1876, one of five children.
 His father, Frederick Simson, had been in the merchant navy and was a dealer in gold sovereigns in India who eventually settled in Le Havre, France, at the age of thirty-one.
 There he met eighteen-year-old Dora Spicer, daughter of a visiting English clergyman, William Webb Spicer, and on marrying changed his name to Spicer-Simson.
-In 1874 the Spicer-Simsons moved to Tasmania. where they started a family and ran a sheep farm for five years.
+In 1874 the Spicer-Simsons moved to Tasmania where they started a family and ran a sheep farm for five years.
 Though Geoffrey was born in Tasmania, he soon moved to France at his mother's wishes.
 He and his siblings were sent to schools in England.
 The eldest, Theodore Spicer-Simson, became a world-famous medallion portrait artist, moving between France and the United States.
 His youngest brother, Noel, eventually joined the British Army.

 Geoffrey joined the Royal Navy in 1890 at the age of fourteen and was rated midshipman on 15 June 1892.
 His naval career started relatively well, being advanced seven months in seniority out of a possible 12 for his passing out results at H.M.S.
 Britannia.
 However, he lost two months of this additional seniority for being found absent without leave in 1894.
 He was promoted to acting sub-lieutenant on 19 February 1896, and confirmed in the rank of sub-lieutenant on 20 January 1897, back-dated to the original acting promotion date.
 He was promoted to lieutenant on 30 September 1898.

-Geoffrey would began to specialise in surveying, and served on the North Borneo Boundary Commission in 1901, helping in the construction of several maps and the definition of boundaries.
+Geoffrey would begin to specialise in surveying, and served on the North Borneo Boundary Commission in 1901, helping in the construction of several maps and the definition of boundaries.
 In 1902 he married Amy Elizabeth, daughter of Edmund and Phoebe Baynes-Reed of Victoria, British Columbia.
 Geoffrey would soon be posted to a Royal Navy destroyer however, following a collision with a liberty boat Geoffrey was posted to a shore posting on watch-keeping duties.
 He was then posted to China and made the first triangulated survey of the Yangtze River from 1905 to 1908.
 After China, he was posted to Africa, and from 1911 to 1914 was in command of a survey ship on the Gambia river.

 He returned to Britain from Africa just days before Britain officially joined World War I on 4 August 1914.
 He had a brief tour on a contraband control vessel, where two weeks after taking command one of his gunboats, HMS Niger, was torpedoed in broad daylight.
 He then took up a posting in the Admiralty in the department in charge of transferring Merchant sailors to the War Navy.